noxtgm/quasar-templater/README.md

 # Quasar Templater

-Create notes from templates with automatically filled frontmatter for Obsidian.
+Efficiently create notes from templates with auto-filled frontmatter using a GUI for [Obsidian.md](https://obsidian.md/).
 Setup templates by creating notes the usual way and create frontmatter properties in them.
-Create notes following a predefined template or create a custom template on the fly.
+Easily create notes following a predefined template or create a custom template on the fly using the GUI.
 This can be useful to streamline the creation of notes following the same template and destination directory.

 > [!NOTE]
 > This plugin can be paired with [SilentVoid13's templater](https://github.com/SilentVoid13/Templater) and is compatible with its variables and functions, which opens up more uses cases.